Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Conclusions

-\mysection{Conclusions} We have performed significant upgrades to the JEWEL jet event generator that allowed for the first calculations of JEWEL coupled to realistic event-by-event relativistic viscous hydrodynamic backgrounds.
+We have performed significant upgrades to the JEWEL jet event generator that allowed for the first calculations of JEWEL coupled to realistic event-by-event relativistic viscous hydrodynamic backgrounds.
 This new framework is used to make predictions for the dependence of $R_{AA}$ and $v_n\left\{2\right\}$ with the jet cone radius.
 The model describes the $R_{AA}$, $v_2\left\{2\right\}$, and $v_3\left\{2\right\}$ experimental data across $p_T$ and centralities from ATLAS reasonably well, especially without using the recoil option.
-We find that integrated flow harmonics are slightly below the data in mid-central collisions and the results with recoils for the $R_{AA}$ are too low in peripheral collisions.
+We find that integrated flow harmonics are slightly below the data in mid-central collisions and the results with recoils for the $R_{AA}$ are too low in non-central collisions.
 At first glance, this would appear to imply that including realistic media decreases the need for recoils in JEWEL.
-However, we note that the $R$ dependent measurements of $R_{AA}$ from CMS are in tension with the statement above that recoils are not needed in JEWEL when using realistic media.
-We find that recoils enhances $R_{AA}$ with increasing $R$ that is consistent with CMS data.
+However, we note that the $R$-dependence measurements of $R_{AA}$ from CMS are in tension with that statement, since we find that recoils enhances $R_{AA}$ with increasing $R$ that is consistent with CMS data.
+The model-to-experiment comparison demonstrate the need of the introduced modifications and \tv{} \emph{realistic hydrodynamic} profiles to describe the observable.
 In contrast, simulations without recoils decrease $R_{AA}$ with increasing $R$.

-Our results for the $R$ dependence of the observables are always normalized by the corresponding $R=0.2$ result such that it appears that a wide jet $R$ requires the physics of recoils but the inner core of the jet does not.
-One potential solution to this tension may be that medium response is required for large area jets' calculations of observables.
+Our results for the $R$-dependence of the observables are always normalized by the corresponding $R=0.2$ result such that it appears that a wide jet $R \ge 0.6$ requires the physics of recoils but smaller $R < 0.4$ does not.
+One potential solution to this tension may be that medium response is required for large-area jets' calculations of observables.
 The $v_2\left\{2\right\}$ has the opposite behavior as $R_{AA}$ when scaling with $R$, regardless of the inclusion of recoils or not.
 Our study highlights the importance of further $R$ measurements (including $v_2\left\{2\right\}$ measurements at large $R$) to understand if recoils are required and also to see if experiments find the opposite behavior with $R$ displayed by $R_{AA}$ and $v_2\left\{2\right\}$.